junxit/us-congress-bills-114/bill.md

 - **(1)** by striking “thirty two hundred miles, extending from eastern New York State” and inserting “4,600 miles, extending from the Appalachian Trail in Vermont”; and
 - **(2)** by striking “Proposed North Country Trail” and all that follows through “June 1975.” and inserting ““North Country National Scenic Trail, Authorized Route” dated February 2014, and numbered 649/116870.”.

+## § 3.
+No condemnation

+Section 5(a)(8) of the National Trails System Act (16 U.S.C.
+1244(a)(8)) is amended by adding at the end the following: “No land or interest in land outside of the exterior boundary of any Federally administered area may be acquired by the Federal Government for the trail by condemnation.”.